 Select Add In Header Control as needed to configure the remaining header control rules.
-For these headers, make sure to check the Proprietary Request Header box in the Add Header Control tab.
-This will allow typing the name of the specific header on the Header Name box.
+Make sure to check the Proprietary Request Header box as appropriate in the Add Header Control tab to be allowed to type the name of proprietary headers on the Header Name box.
 Once completed, the Response Headers tab should look like the following screen.